-We are all pack animals and evolutionarily we all want, whatever our age, to belong truly.
+We are all pack animals and evolutionarily we all want, whatever our background, to truly belong.
 Therefore creating, consolidating and growing our community in a sustainable way is most important to us.

 We are celebrating neurodiversity, being happily unique, together.

 What Do we Stand for

 PowerWood C.I.C the UK’s leading not-for-profit, community-driven, social venture committed to raising awareness about Neurodiversity as a positive force for change in society.
 We believe Neurodiversity is the result of normal, natural variation in humans.
 We celebrate this different way of looking at conditions or innate abilities that were traditionally pathologised.
 This point of view is increasingly supported by science and is challenging widespread social norms and stigmas.

-Neurodiverse children and individuals need understanding, strategies and tools to enable them to direct their energy towards self-chosen goals and become a respected contributor to their community who are able to enjoy life.
+Neurodiverse children and individuals need understanding, strategies and tools to enable them to appreciate themselves and direct their energy towards self-chosen goals and become a respected contributor to their community who are able to enjoy life.

 PowerWood’s aim is supporting and improving the emotional well-being of those families and individuals.
 Neurodiverse families are often living with intensity, super-sensitivity and hyper-reactivity.
 Psychologists refer to these combined traits as ‘overexcitability’ (OE).
 Having this increased sensitivity, awareness and intensity make a real difference to how life is experienced.
 These positive personality traits may bring above-average energy, pleasure, enjoyment, creativity, interests and empathy.
 OE also often comes with the deep urge to make the world a better place for everyone.

 - How having OE might affect yourself and/or your child.